 Maryland employers may need to provide accommodation to employees with disabilities by offering alternative job postings

-The Maryland Fair Employment Practices Act (“MFEPA”) makes it an unlawful for an employer to refuse to make a reasonable accommodation for an employee that has a disability known to the employer.
-Regulations implementing the Act provide that an employer many not deny an employment opportunity to an employee with a disability, if the basis for the denial is a need to accommodate the individual’s physical or mental limitations, and the accommodation would be reasonable.
+The Maryland Fair Employment Practices Act (“MFEPA”) makes it unlawful for an employer to refuse to make reasonable accommodation for an employee that has a disability known to the employer.
+Regulations implementing the Act provide that an employer may not deny an employment opportunity to an employee with a disability, if the basis for the denial is a need to accommodate the individual’s physical or mental limitations, and the accommodation would be reasonable.

 Earlier this year, in Townes v.
 Md.
 Dept. of Juvenile Services, the U.S. District Court in Maryland had an opportunity to apply this law to a government employee who was diagnosed with bipolar disorder.
 The employee’s treating psychiatrist recommended that she work from a different office location within the state-wide department, in order to reduce travel.
 The employee contended that there were open positions within the department that would require her to engage in less travel, but the department declined to consider her for any of those jobs when she returned from disability leave.
 She further alleged that her employer failed to perform an individual assessment to determine whether she was qualified for another job, beyond her current position.
 The employer filed a motion for summary judgment, arguing that it was entitled to a favorable judgment as a matter of law on the facts as alleged by the employee, without need to proceed to trial on those facts.